Did you know that there are many health benefits of snorkeling?

 Snorkeling allows you to view the reef from above, often in shallower waters meaning you don’t loose the vibrant colour of the fish and coral.

-Simply by snorkeling, you can encounter incredible underwater creatures and coral reefs.
+Simply by snorkeling, you can encounter incredible underwater creatures and many reefs can even be snorkeled directly from the shore.

 We can learn a lot by observing marine animals such as Turtles, Mantas, Sharks and species of reef fish which can all be seen while snorkeling.